joeeelliott/hangman-game/readme.md

 #Hangman-Game

-This fully responsive design hangman game doesn't include the actual step-by-step visual of the picture man hanging as the game goes along, but it does have a lives count.
+This fully responsive design hangman game doesn't include the actual step-by-step visual of the stick man hanging as the game goes along, but it does have a lives count.

 Press start to begin the game, and click on letter to guess the letters of the word.
 Once clicked, a class is added to the clicked letter to appear clicked.